clearlydefined/website/README.md

 * https://clearlydefined.io/curation/npm/npmjs/@someNamespace/coolpackage/1.13/pr/37
 * https://clearlydefined.io/curation/git/github/clearlydefined/service/0.1.0

+# ClearlyDefined, defined.

+## Mission
+Help FOSS projects be more successful through clearly defined project data.

+For more details on the project, check out the [wiki](../../../clearlydefined/wiki).

 # Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant the project the rights to use your contribution.
-Details are TBD.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repositories using our CLA.
+This project welcomes contributions and suggestions, and we've documented the details of contribution policy [here](CONTRIBUTING.md).

 The [Code of Conduct](CODE_OF_CONDUCT.md) for this project is details how the community interacts in an inclusive and respectful manner.
 Please keep it in mind as you engage here.